imamaris/covidcenter-bot/README.md

 <img src="./examples/create_intent.gif">
 </p>

 Next, we create training intents, entities and utterances which the user will likely do on the understanding menu.
-Add a utterance:
+Add an utterance:

 1. Make sure you are in **Train Your App** page by click **Understanding** on top right menu.
-2. enter `jumlah covid di jakarta` into **Utterance** text box.
+2. Input `jumlah covid di jakarta` to **Utterance** text box.
-3. Label it your entitites into utterence by highlight `covid` and enter `covid_intents`, klik **Create Intents** as a entitites dan highlight again `jakarta` and choice `wit/location`.
+3. Label it your entitites into utterance by highlight `covid` and enter `covid_intents`, click **Create Intents** as a entitites, highlight `jakarta`, and choose `wit/location`.
-4. Submit your first utterance by click **Train and Validate**.
+4. Submit your first utterance by clicking **Train and Validate**.
 Training will be start a few seconds  - you can check the status training on top right corner.

 <p align="center">
 <img src="./examples/training_new.gif">
 </p>

-To find out whether our training has been successful, you can try to re-enter words related to the training we are doing, namely Covid and Jakarta and make sure the confidence reaches above 90% to test the validity of our intentions.
+To find out whether our training has been successful, you can try to re-enter related words to the training that we are doing, namely Covid and Jakarta and make sure the confidence reaches above 90% to test the validity of our intentions.

 <p align="center">
 <img src="./examples/test_validitas_new.png">